Nick-Lucas/gapstack/packages/light-type/README.md

 <!-- Now -->
 * Doc comments on everything
 * Custom error messages for validation errors
-* .extend should accept a record type (implement .and if necessary)
-  * maybe implement .and?
-  * maybe implement .open to 'open' a type for extension?
+* Allow before to be chained the same as pipe - maybe just rename to pipe?

 <!-- Next -->
-* Allow before to be chained the same as pipe - maybe just rename to pipe?
 * Structure of classes, options:
   * Convert Chainables to store a pipeline and simply return `this`?
     * https://stackoverflow.com/questions/44204129/extending-builder-in-typescript